eric-unc/psil/README.md

 ## Language
 Psil is a Lisp-like programming languages, with some twists.

 Psil has two major constructions.
 The first is the "atom", which is a singular unit of value (such as an integer, or a name).
-The second is the "invocation," which is the activation of a procedure (must be a name type) and a series of values.
-The procedure being activated is called the "rator" (operator), and the values being passed are called the "rands" (operands).
+The second is the "invocation," which is the activation of a procedure (must be a name type), and a series of values.
+The activated procedure is the "rator" (operator), and the passed values are the "rands" (operands).
+The rands are always resolved before the effect of the rator applies, except in the case of "special forms."
+Invocations will always return a value, even if that value is the void value.

 ### Example
 ```lisp